Wealthsimple Expert Review 2021

 Wealthsimple Trade.
 This stock-trading service lets you buy and sell stocks and exchange-traded funds (ETFs) through a simple mobile app, with $0 commissions and no account minimums.

 For U.S. investors, M1 Finance also allows free stock and ETF trading.

 Who Benefits from the Wealthsimple Robo-Advisor?

 Curious about ‘Who is Wealthsimple best for?’

-Wealthsimple is a good choice for anyone who wants:
+Wealthsimple is a good choice for any Canadian or UK investor who wants:

 - A robo-advisor that includes socially responsible investing